stefaneggerprog/shopify-demo-sections/README.md

 ## 🧹 Shopify Custom Sections by S-DEV

 This repository contains a collection of custom Shopify sections designed for flexible use within the Shopify Theme Editor.
+It was created as part of my **Storetasker developer application**.

 All sections are built for **Online Store 2.0** themes and follow best practices for performance, accessibility, responsiveness, and maintainability.

 👉 Note: These sections include inline CSS and JS (where needed) to ensure they work out-of-the-box — no additional files or setup required.
 For developers: It is recommended to move styles and scripts into separate files (assets/) for easier maintenance and performance optimization.